- Hand Cut Wood Puzzles from the Hills of Pennsylvania!

 - Cutting Style -

 Artistic Cut: This cutting style came about after I grew weary of continually cutting in the same few styles.
 The variations of knobs and spirals were not enough anymore and I also found it very restricting to always try to maintain a nice-looking appearance of knobs or spirals -or both- throughout each puzzle.
 For quite a while I had been itching to give myself a break and try something new by cutting a puzzle where there were no rules and I could make wild and wacky shapes if I wanted!
-Puzzle #24 "Siberian Tiger" was my first Artistic Style Puzzle.
+Puzzle #24 "Siberian Tiger" was my first Artistic Cut Puzzle.
 The following is taken from my notes on this puzzle,

 "I made the pieces up as I went along...
 I didn't use patterns, but just went where the saw blade took me, creating many unusual and fanciful shapes.
 It is definitely a break from tradition!
 This was my first puzzle cut in artistic style and what I tried to do was to make each and every piece vastly different from the others, although with over 600 pieces, I discovered a few common traits among some of them...
 For example, some are peculiar and resemble fish bones or ribs!
 Others utilize a "cane" or "hook" in them, while some edges, large round ones in particular have "scalloped" or jagged edges...
 I employed both smooth, straight, and jagged cuts, using various combinations of them, and everything else I could think of as well!
 While this was a fun break from my usual cutting style, it took a lot of brain power to continuously come up with new pieces and keep the cutting interesting and unique throughout the duration of the puzzle.
 Therefore, I didn't find it as relaxing as my traditional cutting style.
 As a result, I think this style will probably end up being the exception rather than the rule!
 That is, I hope to be able to make one now and then, but its not something I'd want to do often!
 Kept me on my toes for sure!"